William Farren - The Scientist Pilots

-I have Farren's balck and white photo negatives, carefully stored in a small box with each set of film negatives slipped into a brown sleeve, labelled by Farren with the location and the year.
+I have Farren's black and white photo negatives, carefully stored in a small box with each set of film negatives slipped into a brown sleeve, labelled by Farren with the location and the year.
 The most interesting of these, showing photos of biplanes, some taken from the air, were labelled Upavon and Netheravon.
-Initial online research revealed that Upavaon was the Central Flying School HQ and aerodrome on Salisbury Plain during WW1, with initial training taking place at nearby Netheravon.
+Online research revealed that Upavaon was the Central Flying School HQ and aerodrome on Salisbury Plain during WW1, with initial training taking place at nearby Netheravon.

-The story of how Farren found himself learning to fly from Upavon and Netheravon is fascinating and unfolded with sone information found online and a little more in his FRS biography, published after his death.
+The story of how Farren found himself learning to fly from Upavon and Netheravon is fascinating and unfolded bit by bit with some information found online and a little more in his FRS biography, published after his death.

-However, the fullest information emerged when I was checking online the contents of a box of Farren's papers which Lady Mildred lodged at the Churchill Archives, Cambridge after his death.
-The list referred to a number of books, one of whuch was called "Testing Times - a study of man and machine in the test-flying era" by Constance Babington Smith, Cassell, London.
+However, the fullest information emerged when I was checking online the contents of a box of Farren's papers which Lady Mildred Farren lodged at the Churchill Archives, Cambridge after his death.
+The list referred to a number of books, one of which was called "Testing Times - a study of man and machine in the test-flying era" by Constance Babington Smith, Cassell, London.
 1961.
-Apparently it is inscribed by the author as a gift to Farren and I guessed that a reason for this might be that Farren was one of Babington Smith's sources.
+Apparently, it is inscribed by the author as a gift to Farren and I guessed that a reason for this might be that Farren was one of Babington Smith's sources.
 I managed to obtain a second hand copy and my hunch proved right.
-Farren is quoted at several points about his first exciting time at Farnborough from 1915-1918 during the very infancy of developing aeroplanes suitable for the war effort and the marrying of flying for fun to the new science of aeronautics.
+Farren is quoted at several points with reference to his first exciting time at Farnborough from 1915-1918.
+This period was the very infancy of developing aeroplanes as war machines whilst marrying flying for fun to the new science of aeronautics.

 I quote some relevant sections from the book.